mistenes/mikdashboard_voting/README.md

 The dashboard now exposes a dedicated **Szavazási események** admin page where you can create named voting events, choose the active session, and assign exactly one delegate per organization.
-Only the active-event delegate (or a system administrator) is allowed to launch the separate voting service through the signed SSO flow.
+Only the active-event delegate (or a system administrator) is allowed to launch the separate voting service through the signed o2auth flow.

 ## Local development